MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/using-xbox-live/porting-xbox-live-code-from-xdk-to-uwp.md

   **Note** To switch back to the retail sandbox, you can either delete the registry key that the script modifies, or you can switch to the sandbox called RETAIL.

 5. Add a developer account to your development computer.
-A developer account created in XDP is required to interact with Xbox Live services at runtime when you are developing in your assigned sandbox or running samples.
+A developer account created in Partner Center is required to interact with Xbox Live services at runtime when you are developing in your assigned sandbox or running samples.
 To add one or more accounts to Windows:

     1. Open **Settings** (shortcut: Windows key + I).